 Place your laminated cellophane sheet onto your vinyl cutter's sticky mat and press it down firmly.
 I use a wallpaper scraper for this -- they're almost free at the hardware store and I haven't found a tool I like better for the purpose.
 They also work great for cleaning the mats in between use.

 Open the Cricut Design Space app and choose "New Project".
 Click "Upload" and upload the crystal design of your choice.
 Choose "Simple" on the next screen, then "Continue" on the next screen since there is no background to remove.
 On the third screen, select "Save as a Cut Image".

-Import the uploaded image into your project.
-I like to make it a color other than black, so it's easier to see and work with.
-You'll need to resize it as well -- I've given you high resolution 300dpi images, since the Cricut software does a much better job with those, but that does mean you'll need to size each crystal down.
+Import the uploaded images into your project.
+I like to make them a color other than black, so they are easier to see and work with.
+You'll need to resize them as well -- I've given you high resolution 300dpi images, since the Cricut software does a much better job with those, but that does mean you'll need to size each crystal down.

 Click the icon in the upper left and select Custom Materials.
 Scroll until you find "Stencil Film 0.4mm" and select it.
 Make sure the settings read:

 - Off (single pass mode)